 Also known as the Standard Plus Evening Speed, this speed tier would be great if you watch a lot of high definition online, or play lots of online games.
 Typically with speeds below this, high definition content would take long times to load, but with this plan you’ll be set to click the button and enjoy.

 Be aware though, NBN 50 and 100 have higher prices than 12 and 25, and you might be paying too much for what you want from the internet.

 NBN 100 Premium Evening Speed

 NBN 100, or the Premium Evening Speed, is the ultimate extra-fast speed for the NBN.
-This speed-tier is typically for high definition content and for online gaming, but it could also be a great way to stay hassle-free online.
+This speed-tier is typically ideal for 4K streaming and large file downloads, but it could also be a great way to stay hassle-free online.

 If you’d like a more detailed explanation of what these speeds mean for you, we’ve prepared a great article on that here.